javra/strings/README.md

 This repository contains a formalisation of string diagrams used to solve ring-and rope puzzles.

+Tested with Agda 2.6.0.1 (might be fragile due to the use of rewrite pragmas)

 ## Structure

 * `StrictNat.agda` a version of the natural numbers strictified by some additional rewrite rules.